jayshree-1310/Temperature-Convertor/README.md

 # Temperature-Convertor
-A basic Temperature-Convertor from celcius,kelvin and farenheit to celcius,kelvin and farenheit
+A basic Temperature-Convertor from celcius,kelvin,farenheit and rankine to celcius,kelvin,farenheit and rankine